Spin-to-charge conversion by spin pumping in sputtered polycrystalline Bi$_x$Se$_{1-x}$: Methods

 The spin pumping measurements were performed using a probe station with in-plane DC magnetic field (\textit{H}) up to 0.6 T provided by an electromagnet.
 A sketch of the SP-FMR device is shown in figure \ref{fig:SPschematics}.
-In this system, an RF current with a fixed frequency (\textit{f}) of the order of GHz is injected into the coplanar waveguide generating an RF magnetic field on the sample (\textit{h}$_{RF}$).
-At certain combinations of the DC field and the frequency of \textit{h}$_{RF}$, the ferromagnetic layer (Py) resonates and, by the spin-pumping effect,\cite{PhysRevLett.112.106602,PhysRevB.81.094409,PhysRevLett.88.117601,RevModPhys.77.1375,PhysRevLett.110.217602} the precession of the magnetization produces a transverse spin current that is injected from the Py into the non-magnetic layer (i.e. BiSe or Pt).
+In this system, an RF current with a fixed frequency (\textit{f}) of the order of GHz is injected into the coplanar waveguide generating an RF magnetic field on the sample (\textit{h}\textsubscript{RF}).
+At certain combinations of the DC field and the frequency of \textit{h}\textsubscript{RF} this field drives the ferromagnetic resonance in the Py, and by the spin-pumping effect,\cite{PhysRevLett.112.106602,PhysRevB.81.094409,PhysRevLett.88.117601,RevModPhys.77.1375,PhysRevLett.110.217602} the precession of the magnetization produces a transverse spin current that is injected from the Py into the non-magnetic layer (i.e. BiSe or Pt).
 This spin current is then converted in the non-magnetic material into a charge accumulation by means of the inverse SHE (ISHE) or the inverse EE (IEE).
-We can measure this voltage ($V_{SP}$) by modulating the RF power injected in the coplanar waveguide and using a lock-in voltmeter that is matched to this modulation while sweeping the external \textit{H}.
-When the system reaches the resonance condition, the measured voltage exhibits a characteristic Lorentzian curve symmetric around the resonance field (\textit{$H_{res}$}) (see figure \ref{fig:SPexperimental}).
+We can measure this voltage (\textit{V}\textsubscript{SP}) by modulating the RF power injected in the coplanar waveguide and using a lock-in voltmeter that is matched to this modulation while sweeping the external \textit{H}.
+We use a power modulation with a sine function, where the depth was 100\% and the modulation frequency was 433 Hz.
+When the system reaches the resonance condition, the measured voltage exhibits a characteristic Lorentzian curve symmetric around the resonance field (\textit{H}\textsubscript{res}) (see figure \ref{fig:SPexperimental}).
+The voltage signal from SP-FMR always shows in the real part of the lock-in.
+We always monitor both the real and imaginary parts of the voltage and never change the phase of the measurement.
+Any transport effects are fast enough to appear without delay in the measurement, while any other thermal effects that might be slower would show in the imaginary part.

-To obtain the effective magnetization ($M_{eff}$) and the Gilbert damping ($\alpha$) of the ferromagnetic layer, we analyze the position of the SP-FMR resonance by observing the peak in $V_{SP}$.
-We analyze the center ($H_{res}$) and width ($\Delta H$) of this peak as a function of frequency using the conventional method of fitting the voltage to a sum of a symmetric and an antisymmetric Lorentzian functions:
+To obtain the effective magnetization (\textit{M}\textsubscript{eff}) and the Gilbert damping ($\alpha$) of the ferromagnetic layer, we analyze the position of the SP-FMR resonance by observing the peak in \textit{V}\textsubscript{SP}.
+We analyze the center (\textit{H}\textsubscript{res}) and width ($\Delta$H) of this peak as a function of frequency using the conventional method of fitting the voltage to a sum of a symmetric and an antisymmetric Lorentzian functions:

 The antisymmetric part of the signal is negligible in our measurements and we consider only the symmetric part in the fit.
 Then, we consider the Kittel formula for an in-plane easy axis.